If you’ve ever done any woodworking projects, you know that having the right saw is essential to creating high-quality, professional results.

 Track saws are powerful tools that come in corded and cordless varieties.
 Corded track saws mimic sidewinder-style circular models, yet their power is difficult to measure since amperage only states the amount of electric current a motor can draw – not an accurate representation of its true chops.

 When it comes to battery-operated options, however, you likely won’t go wrong selecting one with 20 volts versus 18: generally more powerful than the latter…though exceptions do exist!

-They require a level of precision and manoeuvrability that can be determined by the length of its cord.
-To maximise usability, roofers and framers often switch their circular saw’s standard 6-foot cord for an extended 25-footer to steer clear from any potential snags while they work.
+They require a level of precision and maneuverability that can be determined by the length of their cord.
+To maximize usability, roofers, and framers often switch their circular saw’s standard 6-foot cord for an extended 25-footer to steer clear from any potential snags while they work.